Sunbird-Ed/SunbirdEd-portal/README.md

 1. Sunbird portal or web application

     1. Run the following command in the **{PROJECT-FOLDER}/src/app/client** folder
-    2. $ nodemon
+    2. $ ng build --watch=true
-    3. Wait for the following message before proceeding to the next step
+    3. Wait for the build process to complete before proceeding to the next step
-        ```
-        [nodemon] clean exit - waiting for changes before restart
-        ```

 2. Sunbird services stack or the backend API interface

     1. Run the following command in the **{PROJECT-FOLDER}/src/app** folder
-    2. $ node server.js
+    2. $ npm run server

 3. The local HTTP server is launched at `http://localhost:3000`